 In recent years, an increasing amount of tech companies have discovered and embraced inbound marketing.
 A more organic way to get audience attention, generate leads, and convert customers and subscribers is a godsend for an industry that seems tailor-made for the concept.

-Unfortunately, this rise of inbound marketing has brought with it some unfortunate side effects.
+Unfortunately, this rise in inbound marketing has brought with it some unfortunate side effects.
 Each aspect of inbound marketing, from SEO to social media management and listening, deserves attention.

 So naturally, each of them has given rise to countless solutions pledging to be your ideal partner to perfect your inbound marketing.